mikbe/hashmodel/README.markdown

 ### **Finding Sibling Records : group**
     # Since the HashModel class flattens records it is sometimes useful to know what records were created from the same raw data record.
-    # This works exactly like a where search so you can send just a value or send a block
+    # This works exactly like a where search so you can send just a value or send a block and get all of the sibling records for your search criteria.
     records = [
       {:switch => ["-x", "--xtended"], :parameter => {:type => String, :required => true}, :description => "Xish stuff", :something => 4},
       {:switch => ["-y", "--why"],  :description => "lucky what?", :something => 7},